CoderTofu/2025-Portfolio/README.md

   - `context` - The `context` folder contains the global states of the page.
   - `hooks` - The `hooks` folder contains the custom hooks of the page.
   - `services` - The `services` folder contains the connection/queries of the page to the database.
+  - `types` - The `types` folder contains the relevant types and interfaces of the page.
   - `index.tsx` - This file contains the structure of the page and serves as an entry point of relative and absolute imports.

 > Made with ♥ by GDSC PLM '24-'25 #LearnEngageThrive #DevelopWithPurpose